openshift/insights-operator/docs/gathered-data.md

 ## PNCC

-collects a summary of failed PodNetworkConnectivityChecks.
+collects a summary of failed PodNetworkConnectivityChecks from last 24 hours.
 Time of the most recently failed check with each reason and message is recorded.
-The checks are requested via a dynamic client and then unmarshaled into the appropriate structure.

 Resource API: podnetworkconnectivitychecks.controlplane.operator.openshift.io/v1alpha1
 Docs for relevant types: https://pkg.go.dev/github.com/openshift/api/operatorcontrolplane/v1alpha1